ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

     ## Solution

     Install test extensions or plugins for your language inside your editor.
-    You need first-class support to be able to run a single test, or all of them for a given class/file, or your whole test suite at will, using single click or a small terminal call.
+    You need first-class support to be able to run a single test, or all of them for a given class/file.
+    Your whole test suite should run at will, using single click or a small terminal call.
     :::

-In this bit we are going to focus mostly on unit tests.
-Reminder the features of good unit-tests are: _fast, deterministic, reproducible, decoupled from implementation details_.
+This list of recommendations is a watered down version of the many pieces of advices available in the sources and links of this rant.
+Please go check them out.

-### The Specific Couplings In Data Science
+## Specific Problems With Testing In Data Science

+### The Hidden Forms Of Couplings

 As mentioned previously for the ones sleeping in the back of the classroom, data scientists largely deal with large collections of records.